 But it’s not long before the people who shot Holly in 2009 come looking for Jackson in the past, and these “Enemies of Time” will stop at nothing to recruit this powerful young time-traveler.
 Recruit… or kill him.

 Piecing together the clues about his father, the Enemies of Time, and himself, Jackson must decide how far he’s willing to go to save Holly… and possibly the entire world.

-Although it’s written from the first person perspective of the main character, Jackson, I didn’t feel like I had a massive connection to his character.
-This wasn’t really a bad thing because we were given enough insight for us to like and sympathise with him and the plot carried the rest of the book forwards.
+Although Tempest is written from the first person perspective of the main character, Jackson, I didn’t feel like I had a massive connection to his character.
+I certainly sympathised with him but it was the plot carried the rest of the book forwards for me.

 I really liked he character of Holly, Jackson’s girlfriend.
-She seems like a girl who knows all about guys and what’s pigs they can be so she’s quite wary of them and there isn’t any sort of insta-love between her and Jackson.
+She’s quite wary of guys and there isn’t any sort of insta-love between her and Jackson.
 The whole story is rooted in Jackson trying to save Holly from getting hurt, but it wasn’t sappy and love wasn’t the main theme of the book, it was so much more than that.
 I hate young adult books in which wonderful new worlds are created but never fully explored because a teenage romance becomes the focal point of the novel and thankfully that wasn’t the case with Tempest.

-Although a great book, I felt it was rather long and that perhaps the same story could’ve been told in a few less pages.
-It’s not that I have an aversion to reading long books, in fact, this book isn’t that long, I just felt that the story was dragged out a bit.
+Although a great book, I felt Tempest was rather long and that perhaps the same story could’ve been told in a few less pages.
 Nevertheless, this was an excellent story and I can’t wait to read the next book.
 The ending isn’t what I expected it would be at all and I’m really curious to see what happens next!